Debates within libertarianism: Involuntary psychiatry

+Fraud

+There has been a long-standing debate about how to deal with the problem of fraud in a libertarian society.

+For example, Rothbard argued that conveying or spreading false information is not a problem, but fraud can be prohibited as a form of theft.
+And Kinsella also expressed similar opinions.
+However, Mark D. Friedman argues that this argument is dubious, because in the case of fraud, 'he has been duped, he nevertheless elects to entrust his property'.

+James W. Child questioned whether libertarians could maintain their standards of fraud.
+Since then, many scholars have followed him and raised similar questions.

+The key question is whether any kind of fraud prevention or punishment can be derived directly from the basic principles of libertarianism, provided no additional constraints are imposed:

 Strategy

 Non-voting

+Most libertarians interpret voting even for a suboptimal candidate or policy as an act of political self-defense aimed at minimizing rights violations.

-Some libertarians such as agorists employ non-voting as a political tactic and following 19th-century individualist anarchists like Lysander Spooner and Benjamin Tucker consider voting an immoral concession of state legitimacy.
+However, some libertarians (such as agorists) employ non-voting as a political tactic; following 19th-century individualist anarchists like Lysander Spooner and Benjamin Tucker, they consider voting an immoral concession to state legitimacy.
 Others who champion the concept of rational ignorance view voting as an impractical and irrational behavior on a cost-benefit analysis.
-Other more moderate libertarians abstain from voting to voice their feeling that the current system is broken or out of touch.
+Other more moderate libertarians abstain from voting from a perception that the current system is broken or out of touch.

-Apart from principled and cynical non-voters, many libertarians interpret voting even for a suboptimal candidate or policy as an act of political self-defense aimed at minimizing rights violations.

 Political alliances

 Until fairly recently, American libertarians have allied politically with modern conservatives over economic issues and gun laws while they are more prone to ally with liberals on other civil liberties issues and non-interventionism.
 As conservatives increasingly favor protectionism over free and open trade, and progressives increasingly favor restrictions on speech deemed offensive or disinformative, the popular characterization of libertarian policy as economically conservative and socially liberal has been rendered less meaningful.
 Libertarians may choose to vote for candidates of other parties depending on the individual and the issues they promote.
 Paleolibertarians have a long-standing affinity with paleoconservatives in opposing United States interventions and promoting decentralization and cultural conservatism.